Rosalyn Scott: Early life and education

-Scott was born and raised in Newark, New Jersey and was inspired to become a physician by both her father and uncle.
-Her father was a dentist, and his dental office was the source of Scott's early exposure to medicine where she helped on Saturday mornings by cleaning dental instruments, editing information on charts, and organizing patient documents.
+Scott was born and raised in Newark, New Jersey, and was inspired to become a physician by both her father and uncle.
+Her father was a dentist, and his dental office was the source of Scott's early exposure to medicine.
+She helped there on Saturday mornings by cleaning dental instruments, editing information on charts, and organizing patient documents.
 Scott's father suffered from a heart attack when she was in the third grade.
-However, he lived through it and later encouraged Scott to become a cardiothoracic surgeon.
+He lived through it and later encouraged Scott to become a cardiothoracic surgeon.
 Not only was Scott inspired by her father, but her uncle was a thoracic surgeon and President of the hospital where he worked in Chicago.

-In Troy, New York, Scott attended Rensselaer Polytechnic Institute for her undergraduate education, and earned a bachelor's degree in chemistry in 1970.
-She then moved on to the New York University School of Medicine, and graduated in 1974, despite being a victim of sexism and racism in the medical field during that time.
+Scott attended Rensselaer Polytechnic Institute in Troy, New York, for her undergraduate education, and earned a bachelor's degree in chemistry in 1970.
+She entered New York University School of Medicine, and graduated in 1974, despite being subject to the sexism and racism in the medical field during that time.

 She remained in New York City for internships and residency at both St. Vincent's Hospital and Medical Center and St. Clare's Hospital and Health Center.
 Scott continued her residency as a thoracic surgeon at Boston University Medical Center from 1977 to 1979.
-She then returned to New York City from Boston for residencies at St. Clare's Hospital and Health Center, once again, and New York Medical College, where she specialized in cardiac surgery and general surgery.
-By doing this, Scott became the first African American woman to establish a residency in cardiothoracic surgery.
+She returned to New York City from Boston for residencies at St. Clare's Hospital and Health Center, once again, and New York Medical College, where she specialized in cardiac surgery and general surgery.
+By doing this, Scott became the first African-American woman to establish a residency in cardiothoracic surgery.
 Scott continued her training in cardiovascular surgery as a fellow at the Texas Heart Institute, where she was the first ever to receive the Mary A. Fraley cardiovascular fellowship in 1980.
-In 1994, Dr. Scott received a Masters of Science in Health Administration from the University of Colorado College of Business.
+Following later graduate studies, in 1994, Scott received a Master of Science degree in Health Administration from the University of Colorado College of Business.